Search Close Search

 Joining UMass Chan Medical School and the Diabetes Center of Excellence

-She joined UMass Chan Medical School in 2003 working in the laboratory of Dr. Stephen Doxsey studying cell division focusing on the centrosome and mitotic spindle poles.
-After 12 years in the Doxsey Lab, funding ran dry, and Sam’s network on campus led to a position in the Harlan Lab in the UMass DCOE.
+She joined UMass Chan Medical School in 2003 and worked in the laboratory of Dr. Stephen Doxsey, where she focused on cell division.
+After 12 years in the Doxsey Lab, funding dried up, and Sam’s campus network led to a position in the Harlan Lab at the UMass DCOE.

-At that time, they obtained donated pancreatic islets from deceased diabetic and non-diabetic donors and separated them into single cells.
-Those cells were stained and sorted into cell groups by hormones (insulin, glucagon, etc.).
+At that time, donated pancreatic islets were obtained from deceased diabetic and non-diabetic donors and separated into single cells.
 Sam performed RNA-sequencing to examine the transcriptome of those cells to determine their messenger RNA molecules.
 The Harlan Lab was looking for differences between beta cells from the islets of people who had T1D and those who were non-diabetic.
-They compared cells from people who passed away during various phases of the disease process to investigate changes in gene expression and compared them to cells from people without diabetes.
-The goal was to understand if beta cells do something to attract the attention of immune cells, thus causing the autoimmune attack, or if perhaps beta cells are simply “innocent bystanders.”
+They compared gene expression in cells from people who passed away at various stages of the disease process with that in cells from people without diabetes to investigate changes in gene expression.
+The goal was to understand whether beta cells attract immune cells, triggering the autoimmune attack, or if they are “innocent bystanders.”

-They soon determined that sorting cell groups by insulin could be missing important information since beta cells from people with T1D didn’t produce much insulin.
-Dr. Redick started working on new techniques to interrogate single cells without regard to hormone expression.
-Today, they capture the cells from islets using a molecular biology process that captures single cells and labels the individual gene expression of each.
-This process continues to produce gigabytes of data to be analyzed by our bioinformatician to identify cell types by their gene expression hallmarks and examine how the individual gene expression profiles vary.
+They soon determined that sorting cell groups by insulin might overlook important information, as beta cells from people with T1D didn’t produce much insulin.
+Sam began developing new techniques to interrogate single cells regardless of hormone expression.
+Today, they capture islet cells using a molecular biology process that isolates single cells and labels each cell's individual gene expression.
+This process continues to produce gigabytes of data, which our bioinformatician analyzes to identify cell types by their gene-expression hallmarks and to examine how individual gene-expression profiles vary.

 Resolving a 30-year debate by locating beta cells in people with T1D that express important immune pathway gene products

-By far the greatest genetic risk for T1D is driven by the expression of immune genes called “human leukocyte antigen class II” (HLA Class II), and yet human beta cells were thought by many to be incapable of expressing HLA Class II and other important genes supporting HLA Class II function.
+By far the most significant genetic risk for T1D is driven by the expression of immune genes called “human leukocyte antigen class II” (HLA Class II).
+Yet many believed that human beta cells were incapable of expressing HLA Class II and other essential genes that support their function.
 Collaborative research in the Harlan Lab definitively showed that beta cells from individuals with T1D express these important gene products.
-Since they are immune system genes, it raises the question of whether this immune function is an essential part of what T cells are seeing to trigger the autoimmune attack on beta cells.
+Since these are immune system genes, this raises the question of whether this immune function is essential for what T cells do to trigger the autoimmune attack on beta cells.

 Creating a tool to procure single islets

-The Harlan lab feels that since diabetes is a patchy disease with varying effects on islets with widely varied sizes and cellular composition, studying single islets will be beneficial if we investigate them individually.
+The Harlan lab believes that, since diabetes is a patchy disease with varying effects on islets of different sizes and cellular compositions, studying individual islets will be beneficial.
 Dr. Redick has developed techniques to separate single islets, including a halo of T cells around the edge of the islet, allowing them to study the importance of that ring of immune cells.
 They’ve developed a novel tool to punch and recover individual islets from living pancreas slices for more in-depth investigation.

 Sam and her husband share their home with two cats.
-She enjoys growing a garden at home, especially vegetables unavailable locally.
+She enjoys growing a garden at home, especially vegetables that are unavailable locally.
 “I’m a southerner, so we have a big okra patch, purple top turnips with the greens on,” she said.
 “All the cliches of southern food.”
-She enjoys cooking and compares it to lab work, because you follow a protocol, except “the experiment almost never fails so badly that you can’t have dinner,” she joked.
+She enjoys cooking and compares it to lab work, because you follow a protocol, except “the experiment rarely fails so badly that you can’t have dinner,” she joked.

 Sam’s favorite part of living in New England is the four seasons.
-She enjoys fall foliage, winter sports like cross-country skiing, and spring and summer activities such as hiking, kayaking, cycling, and other outdoor activities.
+She enjoys fall foliage, winter sports like cross-country skiing, and spring and summer activities such as hiking, kayaking, and cycling.

 TV Shows: M.A.S.H., Star Trek Next Generation, Big Bang Theory